Jean-Baptiste Vincent

 Finson-Probstein modeling

 M. L. Finson & R. F. Probstein (1968) proposed a theoretical model to describe the trajectory of dust grains in cometary tails.
-This model has becone a standard approach to derive information on the physical properties of the ejected material, and precisely date sporadic events such as outbursts, impacts, or nucleus fragmentation.
+This model has become a standard approach to derive information on the physical properties of the ejected material, and precisely date sporadic events such as outbursts, impacts, or nucleus fragmentation.

 I have developed a javascript version of this model, which allows for quick simulations in your browser.